Hypereosinophilic Syndrome

 • Tests to identify organ damage

-• Bone marrow examination with cytogenetic testing if secondary causes of eosinophilia are not identified
+• Bone marrow examination with cytogenetic examination if secondary causes of eosinophilia are not identified

 Evaluation for hypereosinophilic syndrome should be considered in patients who have peripheral blood eosinophilia > 1500/mcL (> 1.5 × 109/L) present on more than one occasion that is unexplained, particularly when there are manifestations of organ damage.

-Evaluation for organ damage should include blood chemistry tests (including liver enzymes, creatine kinase, renal function, and troponin); ECG; echocardiography; pulmonary function tests; and CT of the chest, abdomen, and pelvis.
-Bone marrow aspirate and biopsy with flow cytometry, cytogenetic testing, and reverse transcriptase-polymerase chain reaction (rtPCR) or fluorescence in situ hybridization (FISH) are done to identify the FIP1L1/PDGFRA-associated fusion gene or other common fusion transcripts and to evaluate for clonality of the T cell–receptor to exclude the lymphocytic variant of hypereosinophilic syndrome and other possible causes of eosinophilia (1).
+Evaluation for organ damage should include blood chemistry tests (including liver enzymes, creatine kinase, renal function, and troponin); ECG; echocardiography; pulmonary function tests; and high-resolution CT of the chest, abdomen, and pelvis.
+Bone marrow aspirate and biopsy with flow cytometry, cytogenetic testing, and reverse transcriptase-polymerase chain reaction (rtPCR) or fluorescence in situ hybridization (FISH) are done to identify the FIP1L1::PDGFRA-associated fusion gene or other common fusion transcripts and to evaluate for clonality of the T cell–receptor to exclude the lymphocytic variant of hypereosinophilic syndrome and other possible immune deficiency states or syndromic causes of eosinophilia (1).

 Diagnosis reference